These story stones were created as part of The Golden Book Challenge.

 - Allow 20 minutes for the images to dry

 - Apply extra layers of the decoupage glue to seal the images.
 The kids will love helping with this part of the project as the glue dries clear.
-Allow 20 minutes in between applications.
-We applied three layers of the glue.
+Allow 20 minutes between applications.
+We applied three layers of glue.

-- Waiting for the glue to dry (My two year old loved applying more and more and more- so we needed to wait a little longer than 20 minutes)
+- Waiting for the glue to dry (My two-year-old loved applying more and more and more- so we needed to wait a little longer than 20 minutes)

 - Some of our stones display images